FrankBijnen/ExifToolGui/Docs/ExifToolGUI_V635.md

 <br>

 <b>Details</b> drop-down box<br>
 -is set to <font class="blue">Standard filelist</font> by default.
-This drop-down box also contain few predefined details views:<br>
+This drop-down box also contain a few predefined details views:<br>
 <font class="blue">Camera settings, Location info</font> and <font class="blue">About photo</font> -where each of these views shows few metadata values inside files; i.e.:<br>
 <u><b>Note:</b></u> The Folders and the Breadcrumb bar are shown only when enabled in Preferences/Other.<br>
 <img src="ExifToolGUI_V6_files/filelistcamerasettings.jpg"><br>